 Using Custom Fields

 LoanPro lets you create custom fields in order to keep track of things that the system doesn’t track by default.
-You can add custom fields in four specific areas of a loan: Loan Setup, Loan Settings, Collateral, and Insurance.
-You may also create custom fields in other areas including investor, customer, payment, and source company.
+You can add custom fields in five specific areas of a loan: Loan Setup, Loan Settings, Collateral, Insurance, and Bankruptcy.
+You may also create custom fields in other areas such as customer, payment, and source company.
 This article will cover the different ways that these custom fields can be used throughout the software.

 Custom fields are a way for companies to track information that is not native to LoanPro, they are very commonly used on custom forms.

-To add a custom field to a custom form, navigate to Settings > Loan > Custom Forms > Form Management and select next to the form on which you would like to display the custom field.
+To add a custom field to a custom form, navigate to Settings > Loan > Custom Forms > Form Management and select the edit button (a pencil icon) next to the form on which you would like to display the custom field.

 Once you are in the form editor select on the right-hand side of the screen and then search Custom Fields.
 Now select the section containing the custom field that you would like to add to the form (e.g. Collateral, Setup, Settings, etc.).
 Once you have selected the section, you will see a list of custom fields contained in that section.
 If you are editing an HTML form, make sure your cursor is positioned on the form where you would like the custom field variable to show and then select the hyperlink for the field you would like to add from the Expected Values list.